carjam/carjam/README.md

 I build systems that transform complex, high-volume data into structured, constrained, and explainable decisions.

+These systems operationalize decision-making in financial and operational environments under real-world constraints.

 My work spans financial systems, control systems, and data-intensive architectures that operate under real-world constraints and production requirements.

 ---